coozila/alpha/docs/challenges/building_challenges.md

 ⚙️ DevOps Skills: Experience with CI pipelines in GitHub and possibly Google Cloud Platform will be instrumental in streamlining our operations.

-Are you ready to play a pivotal role in Auto-GPT's journey?
+Are you ready to play a pivotal role in alpha's journey?
 Apply now to become a Challenge Creator by opening a PR! 🚀

 # Getting Started
-Clone the original Auto-GPT repo and checkout to master branch
+Clone the original alpha repo and checkout to master branch

 The challenges are not written using a specific framework.
 They try to be very agnostic